 SWIFT is a network that enables financial institutions worldwide to send and receive information concerning financial transactions in a highly secure environment.

 The SWIFT network, known as SWIFTNet hosted roughly 50% of all high-value international payments worldwide in 2018.

 The key difference between SWIFT and CIPS is that SWIFT does not offer any clearing or settlement services, while CIPS does.

-Additionally, SWIFT does not hold accounts for their users.
+Additionally, SWIFT does not hold accounts for its users.

-SWIFT is so popularly used that business identifier codes or BICs are colloquially known as SWIFT codes.
+SWIFT is so popular that business identifier codes or BICs are colloquially known as SWIFT codes.

-Since 2015, SWIFT has connected over 11,000 financial entities across 200 countries under their network.
+Since 2015, SWIFT has connected over 11,000 financial entities across 200 countries under its network.

 SWIFT has been criticized in the past for its reported inefficiency.

-Recently, the bank of China called for the replacement of SWIFT in favor of CIPS for their financial institutions.
+Recently, the Bank of China called for the replacement of SWIFT in favour of CIPS for their financial institutions.

 Since SWIFT is a Belgium-based network, the Bank of China’s investment unit, BOCI, assessed that SWIFT is vulnerable to United States sanctions.